Triviality and small pots

 HMRC Pensions Tax Manual - PTM063300: Uncrystallised funds pension lump sum (UFPLS) (opens in a new window)

-It is important to be aware that taking lump sums from the pension in this way can push the individual into a higher income tax bracket, which can mean they need to pay more tax than they originally thought.
+It is important to be aware taking lump sums from the pension in this way could push the individual into a higher income tax bracket, which could mean that they need to pay more tax than they originally thought.

 HMRC Pensions Tax Manual - PTM063700: Small pension payments - Taxation (opens in a new window)